 GoPro’s product certainly lends itself to a strategy based around consumer interaction and creation with the brand.
 However, GoPro has taken that to the next level by getting their product into the hands of important influencers, encouraging users to generate and share their own content, and effectively placing their product at the center of this content plan.

-As our Marketing Manager Mollie Kuramoto often says, quality of your content is important, but having a ton of volume may be even more valuable.
 GoPro is leaning on their ever-growing user base to continually make more and more content.
 They support this by showing off the content their influencers are creating—thereby creating a sense of community and inclusion among everyone who makes content on a GoPro camera.
 GoPro also does a great job of making their content feel appropriately grassroots in nature.

 Nike: Live into your values

 When Nike declared 2019 to be its “year for women,” it did so strategically and, we can also see through their actions, in line with their values.
-The defining moment of this is their “Dream Crazier” advertisement voiced over by Serena Williams, one of Nike’s biggest stars.
+The defining moment of this was their “Dream Crazier” advertisement voiced over by Serena Williams, one of Nike’s biggest stars.

 Nike has long held the position that everyone can be an athlete, but the company that began with the mission of making the world’s best athletic footwear has far outperformed those expectations.
 Nike’s marketing strategy utilizes a mix of inspirational sponsored athletes such as Justin Gallegos, who has cerebral palsy, with mega-stars such as Cristiano Ronaldo to bring to life their dual messages: everyone is an athlete, and wearing their apparel makes you a bit more like your sports idols.